SWEET16

 The 16 virtual registers, 32 bytes in total, are located in the zero page of the Apple II's real, physical memory map (at $00–$1F), with values stored as low byte followed by high byte.
 The SWEET16 interpreter itself is located from $F689 to $F7FC in the Integer BASIC ROM.

 According to Wozniak, the SWEET16 implementation is a model of frugal coding, taking up only about 300 bytes in memory.
-SWEET16 runs at about one-tenth the speed of the equivalent native 6502 code.
+SWEET16 runs at about one-tenth the speed of the equivalent native 6502 code; however it shaved around 20% off the size of Integer BASIC.